 Highlights: Intelligent, Headstrong, Aloof.

-These hunting dogs are tough and strong-willed.
-Nothing easy comes with the Mountain Cur.
+These hunting dogs are fiercely tough and strong-willed.
+Nothing comes easy with the Mountain Cur.
 However, with a little patience, they can become excellent guardians of the home.

-If you’re looking for great guard dogs without having to deal with the allergens of a German Shepherd, a Mountain Cur is solid.
+If you’re looking for great guard dogs without having to deal with the allergens of the German Shepherd, a Mountain Cur is a solid choice.
 Though, i wouldn’t suggest these dogs for novice owners.

 RECOMMENDED: Top 10 Most Dangerous & Aggressive Dog Breeds